Flame1190/CompSci-715-Unity/_User_Study_Data/_Explanation.md

 Data Explanation:

+Participant data with an even ID value experienced the control condition.
+Participant data with an odd ID value experienced the experimental (portals) condition.

-Each of the .dat and .txt files is a data file relating to a particular participant's user study.
+Each of the ".dat" and ".txt" files is a data file relating to a particular participant's user study.
 The number in these files refer to a participant's research ID.
-The .dat file type is an encoded save file that the SaveAndLoad script in this Unity project can directly read and write to as a custom class (LogData class).
+The ".dat" file type is an encoded save file that the SaveAndLoad script in this Unity project can directly read and write to as a custom class (LogData class).
-The .txt file type displays information from the LogData class in a readable text format.
-This .txt file is automatically generated when a LogData class is saved in Unity via the SaveAndLoad script.
+The ".txt" file type displays information from the LogData class in a readable text format.
+This ".txt" file is automatically generated when a LogData class is saved in Unity via the SaveAndLoad script.

-The .txt files contain data on various lines.
+The ".txt" files contain data on various lines.
 The following explains the comma-seperated information stored per line:
 - Time index in seconds since the start of recording (as float),
 - X-axis information of the head's position at the given time index (as float, originated from Vector3),
 - Y-axis information of the head's position at the given time index (as float, originated from Vector3),